Go2SchooI/Go2SchooI.github.io/_posts/2024-1-29-Paper Read-6- A Novel QP-Based Kinematic Redundancy Resolution Method With Joint Constraints Satisfaction.md

 where H(q) is a **scalar configuration-dependent objective function**, ∇qH(q) is its **gradient** and kH is a scalar gain **coefficient**.

-The ability of the redundant manipulator to avoid the collisions with obstacles in the workspace can be also utilized by adding a task defined by its Jacobian matrix and velocity vector.
-However, specifying multiple additional tasks alongside the main one might result in **conflicting task situations**.
+Specifying multiple additional tasks alongside the main one might result in **conflicting task situations**.
 Therefore, a **task priority strategy** is needed to ensure that each **lower priority task is satisfied only in the null space of the higher priority tasks**.

 The multiple tasks are usually defined as: